-Best gaming TVs - US
+Best gaming TVs for 2019

-LG OLED55E8PUA - 55" OLED 4K TV
+1. LG OLED55E8PUA - 65" OLED 4K TV

-The best gaming TV you can buy
+The best gaming TV in 2019

-Screen size: 55 inches | Resolution: 3840x2160 | Panel technology: OLED | Smart TV: Yes | Curved: No | Dimensions: 1226(w) x 777(h) x 50(d)mm
+Screen size: 55 inches | Resolution: 3840x2160 | Refresh Rate: 120 Hz | Panel technology: OLED | Smart TV: Yes | Curved: No | Dimensions: 1226(w) x 777(h) x 50(d)mm

 LG’s 8 series also benefits from an impressive new Alpha 9 processor, helping make the TV’s HDR pictures brighter than previous OLEDs from the South Korean firm.
 In HDR10 mode, compatible games appear more dynamic, as long as you have Dynamic Tone Mapping switched on.
-Additionally, and unlike 7 series models, the E8 no longer dims the picture when set to HDR game mode, helping the likes of Assassin’s Creed Origins and its lovely high dynamic range setting look even more alluring.
+Additionally, and unlike 7 series models, the E8 no longer dims the picture when set to HDR game mode, helping the likes of Assassin’s Creed Odyssey and its lovely high dynamic range setting look even more alluring.
 Throw in predictably peerless blacks, and responsive input lag of just 21.4 ms, and this incredible OLED performs as well as it looks.

 Here's our full guide to the best LG TVs for gaming, including advice on OLED tech.

-Screen size: 55 inches | Resolution: 3840x2160 | Panel technology: QLED | Smart TV: Yes | Curved: No | Dimensions: 1226(w) x 777(h) x 50(d)mm
+Screen size: 55 inches | Resolution: 3840x2160 | Refresh Rate: 120 Hz | Panel technology: QLED | Smart TV: Yes | Curved: No | Dimensions: 1226(w) x 777(h) x 50(d)mm

 It has a 21ms response rate, which is first-class for gaming, its images are sharper than most OLEDs, and it features all Samsung's excellent picture tweaking features (that are accessed by a pleasingly fast UI).
 The downside?
 Sound isn't as good as more expensive TVs - this is all about the picture - although it's by no means poor.
 This TV comes with 4x HDMI ports, 2x USB ports, and a composite connection, so you can easily get most of your devices plugged in safely.

 3. LG 49SK8000PUA - 49" 4K TV

 LG delivers a fabulously fast budget set

 Screen size: 49 inches | Resolution: 3840x2160 | Refresh Rate: 60 Hz | Panel technology: LED | Smart TV: Yes | Curved: No | Dimensions: 1236(w) x 774(h) x 248(d)mm

 If money is an issue – let’s be honest, for most of us it is – you should definitely check out this Samsung.
 While the SK8000’s black levels aren't as good as the $2000+ sets, its budget price point and excellent motion handling make it a brilliant 4K option for gamers on a budget.
 Though the set’s edge-lit dimming isn’t great, this won’t matter if you’re playing games in a reasonably well-lit room.
 Colour accuracy and grey uniformity are both far better than you’d expect from a sub-$1K television, too.

 With excellent motion-handling features, the SK8000 is ideal for fast-paced games, like 2016’s Doom reboot.
 Indeed, input lag is about the lowest we’ve ever seen from a TV, let alone one at such a low price – 14.2 ms is insanely quick.
 If you want an edge in online shooters and aren’t overly concerned about your TV delivering deep black levels, the SK8000 is a great little set.

-TCL 55R617 - 55" 4K TV
+4. TCL 55R617 - 55" 4K TV

 The best value 4K TV

 Screen size: 55 inches | Resolution: 3840x2160 | Refresh Rate: 60 Hz | Panel technology: LED | Smart TV: Yes | Curved: No | Dimensions: 1231(w) x 777(h) x 271(d)mm

 Considering how cheap TCL is selling this display for, it’s super impressive the set boasts full array local dimming, rather than inferior edge-lit backlighting.
 This system gives the R617’s convincing blacks, which stand out even more thanks to the TV’s wide colour gamut, brought about by what the manufacturer refers to as ‘Nano Band Phosphor’ tech.
 The panel becomes even more impressive when you consider its input lag measures in at a supremely speedy 17.9 ms when game mode is enabled, while the inclusion HDR10 and Dolby Vision is borderline ridiculous for a TV at this price range.
 Looking for a new 4K television, and on a budget?
 Then you’d be a fool to overlook the R617.
 TCL55R617 - should you buy it?